-A member who has lapsed or resigned their AHRI membership must pay the reinstatement fee of $58 to be reinstated as an AHRI member at their previous membership level.
-Members may be reinstated at their previous membership level up to two years following their lapsing from AHRI.
+Non Certified members may be reinstated at their previous membership level up to two years following their lapsing from AHRI.
+CPHR and FCPHR members will need to have their membership reinstatement evaluated for approval.
 CAHRI level members whose membership fees are more than two months overdue will become non-members and will need to reapply for membership at a different level (for example, MAHRI).

 AHRI does not provide refunds on membership fees.

 Members on quarterly Direct Debit payment plans are required to commit to 12 months of membership payments and may not resign their membership prior to the 12 months period.

 AHRI memberships are individual and non-transferable.
 The only exception is for memberships held under an Organisation Membership account.
 These memberships belong to the organisation, so they may transfer from one employee to another as required.

 Costs incurred by AHRI in processing membership fees

 All unexpected costs incurred by AHRI in the processing of membership fees will be charged back to the member.
 Such costs include, but are not limited to, bounced cheques fees and related bank charges.